spairklingW/Luciole/README.md

 * Ball moving in case of a real scene
 * Square representing a moving instance in case of a mock scenario

-One parameter can be changed, for better understanding : the mock scenario.
+One parameter can be changed, for better understanding : `mockScenario = true`.
 This is a boolean telling whether the programm should process the real scenario of the mock scenario.
 Please change this parameter as you wish.
 The configuration is hold in a class called `Config`